-Effective: March 29, 2017 Code Citations: Non-code
+Effective: March 29, 2017

 Study of civil forfeiture laws.
 Urges the legislative counsel to assign to a study committee the topic of civil forfeiture laws.
 Provides that the study committee issue a final report to the legislative counsel containing the study committee's findings and recommendations not later than November 1, 2017.